 Worker Node Architecture

 Worker Node runs apps via Pods, and Master Node controls the Pods.
 Pods are scheduled on a physical server (slave node).
-So when you want to access the apps from an external environment, you’ll have to connect to these nodes.
+So, when you want to access the apps from an external environment, you must connect to these nodes.

 Worker Node Components

-• cAdvisor serves to analyze all the metrics for network usage, file, CPU, and memory for every container that runs on a specified node.
-You should find a good monitoring tool as cAdvisor doesn’t have a long-term storing solution to offer.
+- cAdvisor analyzes all the metrics for network usage, file, CPU, and memory for every container that runs on a specified node.
+You should find a good monitoring tool as cAdvisor doesn’t offer a long-term storage solution.

 A more practical solution is to present you with an illustrated diagram of Kubelet workflow so you’d understand better how it works.
 You’ll see a detailed but quick presentation of Kubelet workflow below.